ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

 Effect and Interactions
 -----------------------
-* All positions marked **Not allowed** (outside of patterns 5A) in the Motivation are now allowed but with the caveat that users must provide names when they want a diagnostic.
+* All positions marked **Not allowed** (outside of patterns 5A) in the Motivation are now allowed.

-* Using a name now prints a diagnostic (these can be suppressed with a module-wide flag); there is no way to get a repeated missing bit without a diagnostic without using a module-wide flag.

 * The new design allows the user to control whether they want an elision or a named wildcard, using a convenient naming convention.

-* The new design gives users fine control over generalization, through the use of ``::?`` to suppress kind generalization and the use of ``forall a b c _.`` to explicitly enable type generalization.
+* The new design gives users fine control over generalization, through the use of ``%Partial`` to suppress kind generalization and the use of ``forall a b c _.`` to explicitly enable type generalization.

 * Visible kind application now fits in nicely.
 Users can control whether they want elisions or wildcards.

-* Partial type signatures have become louder, through the addition of ``::?``.
+* Partial type signatures have become louder, through the addition of ``%Partial``.
 This makes it more sensible to keep partial type signatures in released code.
 The new syntax also allows users to write elisions in type signatures without causing the signature to become partial.